 Yeah.

-I saw that we linked to an article about G. Edward Griffin back in the 60s exposing the communist plan to try to create race war in America and how pertinent it was today.
+I saw that we linked to an article about G. Edward Griffin back in the 60s exposing a communist plan to try to create race war in America and how pertinent it was today.

 There was an article on Infowars.com about it.

-And a bunch of the clips are my clips.
+And then there was just a little side issue where linked to these people's YouTube video, and a bunch of the clips are my clips.

 So they were putting the clip, and I noticed our website was blurred off of it.